3b3al-MV/PIT-source-codes-for-ASIC-projects/README.md

 This Verilog project implements a Programmable Interval Timer (PIT) suitable for use in FPGA or ASIC designs.
 The PIT supports features such as:

 Configurable main counter size
-Prescaler functionality with optional decade counter Wishbone bus interface for register access
+Prescaler functionality with an optional decade counter Wishbone bus interface for register access
 Support for synchronous and asynchronous reset
 PIT interrupt generation